Nearshore Tech Team in Eastern Europe for UK EdTech Company

 Qubit Labs provided full control over the hiring process at CORE, ensuring a good balance of staff and employees’ benefits and responsibilities.
 We provided CVs for the client prescreening, managed all hiring and firing issues and covered the compiler team’s fees for office space and equipment.
 We helped to facilitate the cooperation between the in-house and remote teams by emphasizing daily stand-up meetings via Scrum.
 Since our cooperation with CORE is still ongoing, our company keeps onboarding all new team members in person and giving developers access to cutting-edge technology within the project.

 Hiring Developers in Ukraine: The Open University’s Insights

-During the interview, Dr. Petr Knoth, a Senior Research Fellow at the Open University who leads the R&D team, shared his impression of working with Ukrainian developers.
+During the interview, Dr. Petr Knoth, a Senior Research Fellow at the Open University who leads the R&D team, shared his impression of working with Eastern European developers.
 Here are some most impressive parts of cooperating with Ukrainian software engineers based on Petr’s answers:

 - In Ukraine, we were able to choose from developers who have advanced knowledge of English.
 This helped to facilitate the collaboration and avoid misunderstandings that might have hindered the performance.
 Ukrainian programmers seamlessly integrated into our team as if they’ve always been a part of it.

 - Ukrainian developers are quite similar to their English colleagues in terms of working culture.
 People come to work (they attended the office every day before the quarantine took place), stay available during their working hours, and finish the working day the time they’re expected to do so.
 They work overtime in certain cases when there’s an urgent project to finish.